hyperspy/hyperspy/doc/user_guide/mva.rst

    ...                 method='SGD',
    ...                 subspace_learning_rate=1.1)

-The third method is MomentumSGD, which typically improves the convergence properties of stochastic gradient descent.
+The third method is Momentum Stochastic Gradient Descent (MomentumSGD), which typically improves the convergence properties of stochastic gradient descent.
 This takes the further parameter "momentum", which should be a fraction between 0 and 1.

 .. code-block:: python